SFGLab/MultiMM/README.md

 ![GW_em_lowres](https://github.com/user-attachments/assets/13a432e7-8412-420b-bdfb-c3eef1410e9b)

 Having run MultiMM model, the user obtains a genomewide structure.
 The user can color different chromosomes, or different compartments, or they can even vizualize seprately chromosomes.
-The usage of MultiEM is very simple since it is based on a single configuration file.
-In this documentation we show examples of its usage.
+The usage of MultiEM is very simple since it is based on the modification of a single configuration file.
+Here we exaplain its usage.

 ## Required datasets